 Resign your fate, not your position.

 When Daniel was tempted—when he was supposed to eat the king’s meat and sin—he did not resign his position in the court.
 He did not ask to be dismissed from his place, his title, his job.
-He refused to sin and resigned his fate to God.
+He resigned his fate to God.

 But Daniel did not quit.
-Daniel was a prince.
-He was continually promoted to the highest positions of leadership in the nation.
-When he was tempted, he did not quit his job, he simply refused to sin.
-He kept working and kept obeying God.
-He did not quit because God had placed him in that position.
-Daniel’s promotions were always a result of his obedience to God—every time he was tempted and he obeyed, God gave him favor and promoted him.
-He was exactly where God wanted him to be.
+Daniel was a prince, who was continually promoted to the highest positions of leadership in the nation.
+When laws were passed that opposed the Mosaic law, he kept working and kept obeying God.
+He didn’t quit because he knew that God had placed him in that position–God gave him favor and promoted him.
 If he had quit, he would have been forsaking God’s will, God’s favor, God’s best.

 We Christians love to talk about taking a stand.
 But our definition of taking a stand often contradicts God’s definition.
 Quitting is not standing.
 It’s quitting.
 Obeying God at the risk of losing one’s life is taking a stand.
 So is obeying at the risk of losing one’s job.
 Don’t quit your job just because you are facing spiritual opposition.
 Quit your job if God is leading you to another position, but do not simply run away.

-When Daniel was commanded to eat the king’s meat, he refused at the risk of his job.
 If the prince of the eunuchs had not allowed Daniel to try a different diet, Daniel still would have refused and would have faced the consequences.
 But he asked for an exception first.
 If you find yourself in a position where you have to disobey God or be fired, don’t quit immediately.
-Pray then ask for an exception first.
+Pray, then ask for an exception.
 God may grant you favor and work a miracle.
-When Daniel obeyed and resigned his fate to God, he was promoted.
-It may be that God has a promotion waiting for you.
-Or it may be that you will indeed lose your job and find something better.
+Or He may allow you to lose your job so He can lead you to something better.
 But let God do the work.
-Don’t miss God’s best because you quit.
-Resign your fate, not your position.

 Rely on prayer, not petitions.